 Commercial cleaning prices can range from being overly expensive to reasonably fair prices but avoid preposterous pricing.

-Pricing your services reasonably could bag many clients but only if you’re charging competitive rates compared to other commercial cleaners.
+Pricing your services reasonably could bag many clients, only if you’re charging competitive rates compared to other commercial cleaners.

-Competitive prices can bury your competition; therefore, if you are offering quality service at feasible rates then any client will be more likely to consider your bid.
+Competitive prices can bury your competition; therefore, if you are offering quality service at feasible rates then any client will be more likely to sign your office cleaning contract.

 Quality of work shows in the profile: